JosephABudd/kickzig/README.md

 ## Project summary

+_Whenever I begin working with a new language I like to rewrite certain programs with that new language.
+So here I am rewriting my kick program which was previously written in GO._

 As I started learning zig, I found and started using [Dave Vanderson's dvui project](https://github.com/david-vanderson/dvui).
 Dvui is a very nice graphics framework that is young, easy to use and just keeps getting better.

 As I continue to learn and appreciate zig and dvui, I am recreating my kick code generator to work with zig and dvui.

-## Dec 7, 2023
+## Dec 13, 2023

+1. Added another example modal screen, the **YesNo** modal screen which also uses call-backs, one for each button.
+It can be accessed from the hello world screen.
+1. Modal screens management has been added.
+1. The app's window sizes to a 16 x 9 dimension.

+### To do

+1. Instructions that follow each command.
+Instructions often include links to new or important files.
+1. Message management.
+The message commands for adding, removing and listing messages.

 ### kickzig is a code generator

-It generates my version of an application framework that uses dvui.
+Kickzig generates my version of an application framework, written in zig, using dvui, that is ready to build and run right away.
 The application has a front-end which is the gui logic and it has the back-end which is the business logic.
 The front-end and back-end are separate threads which asynchronously communicate using messages.
 Kickzig also adds and removes those messages.

 1. The framework puts the application code at
+   * «app-folder»/ (build.zig, build.zig.zon, standalone.zig, etc)
-   * «app-folder»/src/@This/back-end/
+   * «app-folder»/src/@This/back-end/ (back-end code)
-   * «app-folder»/src/@This/front-end/
+   * «app-folder»/src/@This/front-end/ (front-end code)
-   * «app-folder»/src/@This/deps/
+   * «app-folder»/src/@This/deps/ (dependencies)
-1. Vendor code is in «app-folder»/src/vendor/.
-The framework's build.zig expects dvui to be cloned into «app-folder»/src/vendor/dvui/.
+1. Vendor code can be placed in «app-folder»/src/vendor/.
+1. DVUI must be cloned into «app-folder»/src/vendor/dvui/.

-### Example: Creating an application
+### Example: Creating a framework, building and running an application

+The command `kickzig framework` generates the source code for a framework that is ready to run.
+The framework requires a vendored clone of David Vanderson's DVUI package.

 ```shell
 ＄ mkdir myapp